mpcmarques/LPOO1617_T-G-/README.md

     Documentation is at "doc" folder.

 ### Executable:
-    Executable is in the root folder, just clone this folder and execute "TowerDefense.jar" to play.
+    Executable is in the root folder, download this repository and execute "TowerDefense.jar" to play.